Last Updated: June 16th, 2026

 1) Mortgage Rates Are Less Disruptive

-In the last few years, the biggest “shock” to Virginia real estate wasn’t prices—it was how fast mortgage rates changed, which made monthly payments jump and caused buyers and sellers to freeze.
-In 2026, rates are expected to move within a narrower band, which matters because stability restores confidence.
+In the last few years, the biggest “shock” to Virginia real estate wasn’t prices, it was how fast mortgage rates changed, which made monthly payments jump and caused buyers and sellers to freeze.
+In 2026, rates have moved within a narrower band, rates have moved within a narrower band, according to Freddie Mac’s Primary Mortgage Market Survey, which matters because stability restores confidence.

 When rates are predictable: